Thanks for passing by.

 Over a week, I worked on a small research project at a cloud computing data centre, to recommend technical options for a PaaS product the company was developing.

+I got rare this opportunity by writing a letter to the Chairman.
 Working in the NOC and data centres, my team solved real-life problems in mass telecoms.
-I ran one maintenance procedure on the 2G Mobile Switching Centres and 3G Media Gateway Controllers (servers routing thousands of live calls/packets), whilst watching engineers solve traffic and routing problems, gaining a concise knowledge of signalling, critical systems control and IP/voice data transport.
+I ran one maintenance procedure on the 2G Mobile Switching Centres and 3G Media Gateway Controllers (hardware switching thousands of live calls/packets), whilst watching engineers solve traffic and routing problems, gaining a basic knowledge of SS7 signalling, critical national infrastructure management and IP/voice data transport.

-Skills gained: IP transport, GSM, UMTS, SS7 signalling, SMS, billing, trunking, data centre, network planning
+IP transport, GSM, UMTS, SS7, SMS, billing, voice, data centre

-I also have casual experience running a sole tradership doing IT contracts such as Ethernet wiring jobs in building sites, hotel RFID door lock installations, CCTV, website development and of course babysitting!
-I am also starting to work as a private Computer Science and Business tutor.
+I also have casual experience running a sole tradership doing IT contracts such as Ethernet wiring jobs in building sites, hotel RFID door lock installations, CCTV, website development, a bit of CS tutoring and of course babysitting!

 Preprocessing since age 13